Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Examples

-\begin{proof} We first observe that in all exceptional cases (i.e., when $3g+p-4\le 0$), $\calM\calC\calG(\Sigma)$ is hyperbolic.
-In this situation the first claim of the theorem is well known (see, e.g., \cite{Bow}) and both claims follow immediately from Theorem \ref{wpd} and Propositions \ref{prop;SC_from_acyl} and \ref{prop_sc_cyclic} as the action of every element of infinite order of a hyperbolic group on the (locally finite) Cayley graph of the group is loxodromic and satisfies WPD.
+\begin{proof} We first observe that in all exceptional cases (i.e., when $3g+p-4\le 0$), $\calM\calC\calG(\Sigma)$ is hyperbolic and pseudo-Anosov elements have infinite order.
+In this situation the first claim of the theorem is well known (see, e.g., \cite{Bow}) and also follows immediately from Theorem \ref{wpd} as the action of a hyperbolic group on its Cayley graph with respect to a finite generating set is acylindrical and thus all infinite order elements are loxodromic WPD elements.

-Suppose now that $3g+p-4> 0$.
-Then acylindricity of the action of $\calM\calC\calG(\Sigma)$ on $\mathcal C$ obviously implies the WPD property for every loxodromic element.
-Recall also that pseudo-anosov elements are precisely the loxodromic elements with respect to this action.
-Thus again (a) follows from Theorem \ref{wpd}.
-Part (b) follows immediately from Proposition \ref{prop;SC_from_acyl}, \ref{prop_sc_cyclic}, and Lemma \ref{actionMCG}. \end{proof}
+Suppose now that $3g+p-4> 0$ and consider the action of $\calM\calC\calG(\Sigma)$ on the curve complex $\mathcal C$, which is hyperbolic by part (a) of Lemma \ref{actionMCG}.
+Then part (b) of Lemma \ref{actionMCG} obviously implies the WPD property for every loxodromic element.
+Recall also that pseudo-Anosov elements are precisely the loxodromic elements with respect to this action.
+Thus the first claim in (a) follows from Theorem \ref{wpd}; the second claim in (a) follows from either Corollary \ref{theo;WPD_free} or directly from part (a) of Proposition \ref{prop;Acyl_free}.
+Note that the constant $n$ in part (a) {\it a priori} depends on the elements $a_1, \ldots, a_k$.
+The more uniform version of this statement in (b) follows immediately from Lemma \ref{actionMCG}(b) and Proposition \ref{prop;Acyl_free} (b).
+Note, however, that (b) only applies to a single element. \end{proof}

-A similar result holds for outer automorphism groups of free groups.
-Recall that given $F_n$, and a finite family $I$ of iwip elements in $Out(F_n)$, Bestvina and Feighn \cite{BFe} constructed a hyperbolic complexes on which $Out(F_n)$ acts so that the action of the elements of the family $I$ is loxodromic and satisfies the WPD condition.
-As above, this gives the following.
-The claim about rotating families follows as explained in the beginning of this section.
-Unfortunately the Bestvina-Feighn construction is not uniform, so result about rotating families is a bit weaker than the one in Theorem \ref{ex-MCG}.
+A result similar to part (a) of the previous theorem also holds for outer automorphism groups of free groups, with iwip elements in place of pseudo-Anosov.
+Recall that an element $g\in Out(F_n)$ is {\it irreducible with irreducible powers} (or {\it iwip}, for brevity) if none of its non-trivial powers preserve the conjugacy class of a proper free factor of $F_n$.
+Given $F_n$, and a finite family $I$ of iwip elements in $Out(F_n)$, Bestvina and Feighn \cite{BFe,BFe2} constructed hyperbolic spaces on which $Out(F_n)$ acts so that the action of the elements of the family $I$ is loxodromic and satisfies the WPD condition; alternatively, we can use the free factor complex (see \cite[Th.
+9.3]{BFe2}).
+Arguing as in the proof of Theorem \ref{ex-MCG} (a), we obtain the following.